-Civil society groups are likely to exert significant influence in the lead-up to February 2019's presidential election.
-The 23 June Movement and youth organisation Y'en a Marre, which helped frustrate former president Abdoulaye Wade's bid for a third term in 2012, have increasingly turned against his successor Macky Sall, although their influence will be moderated by the likely absence of a strong challenger.
+Civil society groups are likely to exert significant influence in the lead-up to the February 2019 presidential election.
+The 23 June Movement and youth organisation Y'en a Marre, which helped frustrate former president Abdoulaye Wade's bid for a third term in 2012, have increasingly turned against his successor Macky Sall, although their influence will be moderated by the absence of a strong challenger.
 Protests are likely in response to perceived opposition suppression, particularly following the conviction of Dakar mayor Khalifa Sall.
 Protests are likely to feature fighting with security forces, small-scale arson, and throwing of projectiles, especially in Dakar.

 Vaccinations required to enter the country